dotpipe/dotPipe/README.md

+# Irondocks v2.0

+One very huge and important update here: { "modal": "foo.json" } is now the official nest key/value for inserting nested template files.
+Must use "onclick": "pipes(this)" at any point you're going to be using Invents.
+The name pipes() is not going to be deprecated.
+It will be an alias at some point.

 # Irondocks v1.0

 Irondocks is a JSON structure-mapped HTML translator where you can create templates, and offer more pages to users with less code.
 It's a run away hit when you notice how fun it is.
 Used with Invents it's as perfectly harmonizing as any other framework.
 Give it a go.
 It's at least worthy of a look.
 Just clone and use Invents.
 Affix the JSON of HTML to the function